On Deformation Quantizations of Hypertoric varieties: Introduction

 The content of each section is summarized as follows.
-In section two we introduce, following Kashiwara and Rouquier, $W$-algebras on symplectic manifolds in the equivariant setting.
-In section three section we give a criterion for the $W$-affinity of a class of $W$-algebras on those symplectic manifolds that are obtained by Hamiltonian reduction of the cotangent bundle to a vector space acted upon by a reductive group.
-The $W$-algebras on hypertoric varieties that we will consider later are a special case of the setup in section three.
-The main result of this section is Theorem \ref{thm:equivalence}.
+In section 2 we introduce, following Kashiwara and Rouquier, $W$-algebras on symplectic manifolds in the equivariant setting.
+In section 3 we give a criterion for the $W$-affinity of a class of $W$-algebras on those symplectic manifolds that are obtained by Hamiltonian reduction of a vector space acted upon by a reductive group.
+The $W$-algebras on hypertoric varieties that we will consider later are a special case of this more general setup.
+The main result of this section is Theorem \ref{thm:equivalence}.\\

-Hypertoric varieties are introduced in section four and we show that they posses the correct geometric properties that are required to apply the results of section three.
-Using the results of Musson and Van den Bergh, we apply the results of section three to the case of $W$-algebras and prove our main results, Theorem \ref{thm:hypertoricequivalence} and Corollary \ref{cor:finiteglobaldim}.
+Hypertoric varieties are introduced in section 4 and we show that they posses the correct geometric properties that are required to apply the results of section 3.
+Using the results of Musson and Van den Bergh, we prove our main results, Theorem \ref{thm:hypertoricequivalence} and Corollary \ref{cor:finiteglobaldim}.
 In the final section we consider the special case where the hypertoric variety is the resolution of a Kleinian singularity of type $A$ and the global sections of the sheaf of $W$-algebras on this resolution can be identified with the spherical subalgebra of the rational Cherednik algebra associated to a cyclic group.